mattcallow/esp8266-sdk/README.md

 esp8266-sdk-apps
 ================

-Apps written using the esp8266 SDK
+Apps written using the esp8266 SDK from ExpressIf
+The SDK files are also included